Qualifications

 Experience

-I currently work as a counsellor in private practice in Bristol, and in the NHS as a staff counsellor and mediator at a hospital.
+I currently work as a counsellor in private practice in Bristol, and at the University of Bristol as a staff counsellor.
 I have over 15 years’ experience of working with adults, young people and families in the voluntary sector, the NHS and in private practice.
+I am a trained workplace mediator and have many years’ experience of working as a staff mediator in an acute NHS hospital trust.
+I am an experienced clinical and service coordinator and have worked as part of a leadership team within a successful counselling service for a number of years within the NHS.

 As a counsellor I have supported people with a wide range of issues such as